psg0009/Likhit/README.md

-# 🖋 Handwriting Teacher: Rediscovering the Art of Handwriting 📜
+# 🖋 Likhit: Rediscovering the Art of Handwriting 📜

 # Crafting Elegance, Where Penmanship meets Perfection